 The formula Power + Attitude = Performance remains unchanged for instrument flight.
-There are two types of instruments; control instruments and performance instruments.
+There are two types of instruments – control instruments and performance instruments.

-The Attitude Indicator (AI) or Artificial Horizon (AH) is the master instrument, because it presents pitch and bank attitude information directly (in miniature) against an artificial horizon.
+The attitude indicator (AI) or artificial horizon (AH) is the master instrument, because it presents pitch and bank attitude information directly (in miniature) against an artificial horizon.

 Miniaturisation of the outside world means that small movements indicated on the attitude indicator represent quite noticeable changes in pitch and bank.
-Therefore, it is common to speak of pitch attitude changes in relation to the width of the wing bars representing the aeroplane within the AI.
+Therefore, it's common to speak of pitch attitude changes in relation to the width of the wing bars representing the aeroplane within the AI.
 For example, the straight and level attitude is half a wing bar width above the horizon.

 Indirectly, the attitude indicator is a guide to airspeed (nose low – high or increasing airspeed, nose high – low or decreasing airspeed).

-The attitude indicator is most commonly driven by an engine-driven vacuum pump.
+Unless in a Technically Enhanced Aircraft, the attitude indicator is most commonly driven by an engine-driven vacuum pump.

-The tachometer directly indicates the engine rpm and indirectly the engine power output.
-In addition, rpm may indirectly indicate pitch attitude (rpm increasing – nose low, rpm decreasing – nose high).
+The tachometer directly indicates the engine RPM and indirectly the engine power output.
+In addition, RPM may indirectly indicate pitch attitude (RPM increasing – nose low, RPM decreasing – nose high).

 The tachometer is commonly driven from the engine by a mechanical cable.